ccdmb/predector/README.md

 Essentially, these placeholder packages contain scripts to take the source files of the proprietary software, and install them into the conda environment for you.

+**It is necessary to run both of the code blocks below to properly install the environment.**

+First we create the conda environment, which includes the non-proprietary dependencies and the "placeholder" packages.

 ```bash
 # Download the environment config file.
 curl -o environment.yml https://raw.githubusercontent.com/ccdmb/predector/0.0.1-dev.2/environment.yml